-- Anything published between 1923 and 1977 without a copyright notice (because the rules at that time required you to say it or you didn’t get it!
+- Anything published between the magic year above (so 1925 in 2020) and 1977 without a copyright notice (because the rules at that time required you to say it or you didn’t get it!
 A great story is about the film Night of the Living Dead)

 There are many many other categories (see the above Cornell link) but these are the easiest three that I use when looking for resources.

 Copies of 2D Works in the Public Domain

 One of the most controversial items on my list (and not 100% defensible) stems from the lawsuit Bridgeman Art Library v.
 Corel Corp. the basic outcome of this lawsuit is that “Photographic reproductions of visual works in the public domain were not copyrightable because the reproductions involved no originality.”

 In simpler terms – if an item is in the public domain – all photographs or reproductions of that item are in the public domain – because a straight reproduction has no originality.